Margaret Fairchild

 Margaret Mary Fairchild (4 January 1911 – 28 April 1989), also known as Mary Teresa Sheppard, Miss Shepherd and M T Sheppard, was a British homeless woman.
+Earlier in life, she had been a concert pianist and nun.

 Her life was depicted in the 2015 film The Lady in the Van by Alan Bennett in which she was played by Dame Maggie Smith.
 Smith had previously played her in a 1999 play of the same name and a radio adaptation for BBC Radio 4 in 2009.
-Fairchild had also been a concert pianist and nun.